davidjb/2020-open-source-hacktoberfest-talk/slides.md

 * Start small - maybe don't go after a FF bug on your first go.
 Fix broken links, http --> https:// (security win!) and formatting/typos in projects are useful but easy to do
-* Many of my PRs are on documentation that have problems, outddated, wrong steps, incomprehensible etc
 * Rules around acceptable changes (not spam, automated whitespace fixes etc)
 * Remeber humans are at the end of the line: do unto others respectfully, quality counts

+---

+## ...and beyond

+Share your fixes, experience & insight

+Notes:
 * Don't stop after October.
 Keep going!
+* Share your code any time of the year
+* If you've experienced a problem or solved an issue, don't keep it to yourself
+* Many of my PRs are on documentation that have problems, outddated, wrong steps, incomprehensible.
+I solved my problem, why not help others?
+* Think about the long-term impact: a little improvement now, means easier/better/faster for you and everyone later
+* A lot of the time I'm actually selfish, wanting software/libraries to work and documentation to make sense.
+A new set of eyes always helps with install instructions etc.

 ---